Vintage Kitchen Utensils

 21 Vintage Kitchen Tools We All Must Have

-If we lose power we will need at least these 21 vintage kitchen tools at the very least.
+If we lose power, we’ll need at least these 21 vintage kitchen tools as part of our ongoing meal prep efforts.
 I love going to antique stores and checking out items that I consider very useful if we have zero electricity.
-Actually, even if we don’t lose power I still use these tools today in my kitchen.
-Plus, I think some of these items will bring back a few good memories when grandma was in the kitchen cooking or baking.
+Actually, even if we don’t lose power, I still use these tools in my kitchen today.
+Plus, I think some of these items will bring back many good memories of when grandma was in the kitchen cooking or baking.

 My Grandma Made Lefse

 I can still picture my great-grandma making Lefse, one of our favorite Norwegian family treats made with leftover mashed potatoes.
-Oh, my goodness, I better make some of that today, my mouth is watering for it.
+Oh, my goodness, I better make some of that today; my mouth is watering.
 I like Lefse with butter and brown sugar.
 Let me know what traditional treats you enjoyed eating together as a family.

-As a child, this is when I learned to cook from scratch.
-There were not many packaged items, except for bags of flour or sugar, baking soda, baking powder, and spices, how life has changed.
-We used the bags the flour came in for kitchen towels or made aprons out of them.
+As a child, I learned to cook from scratch.
+There were not many packaged items, except for bags of flour or sugar.
+We had baking soda and baking powder containers, and life has changed.
+We used the flour bags for kitchen towels or made aprons out of them.

-Nothing was ever wasted, ever.
-Now some of these items we use today, but some families have never used them.
-Let me know the vintage kitchen tools you love to use!
-And I want to share my grandmother’s Lefse recipe today!
+Nothing was ever wasted.
+Some of these items we use today, but some families have never owned or used them.
+Let me know which vintage kitchen tools you love to use!
+I want to share my grandmother’s Lefse recipe today!

 5 from 18 votes